Formulary Chapter 9: Nutrition and blood - Full Chapter

 |

-Rituximab is recommended as an alternative treatment for adults with AIHA where patients are contraindicated to or fail to respond to standard active treatments (e.g corticosteroids).
+Rituximab is recommended as an alternative treatment for adults with autoimmune haemolytic anaemia (AIHA) where patients are contraindicated to or fail to respond to standard active treatments (e.g corticosteroids).
+(Unlicensed)

-Treatment requires initiation and continuation by specilist haematology services.
+Treatment requires initiation and continuation by specialist haematology services.

 |